morganwilliamsb/website/_listen/gêmdis-with-ensemble-musikfabrik.md

 Are things out of control, then — or not?

-_Gêmdis_ was written for Ensemble Musikfabrik as part of the Composer Collider Europe programme.
+_Gêmdis_ was written as part of the Composer Collider Europe programme for Carl Rosman and Ensemble Musikfabrik.

 *Programme note by Tim Rutherford-Johnson.*